SalomePlatform/yacs/doc/main_menu.rst

 ----
 File menu contains standard operations for creating, opening and saving documents (SALOME studies) as well as schema creation or import operations.
 The SALOME study is saved in a HDF file with default extension \*.hdf.
 YACS Schema must be saved apart in XML files.

-If YACS module has been loaded File menu contains the following items:
+If YACS module has been loaded, File menu contains the following items:

 .. image:: images/main_menu_2.png